cchailloux/az-fell/README.md

 - handle bank holidays
 - tailor the messages
 - decide the luck server-side so everybody has the same experience ?
+- transform in a 2-step process : display still photo with text and button, if user clicks then play video / message

 ### LATER